Deem97/helloKatha/README.md

 - At the home screen if user wants to update profile picture user can do it.
 - If user wants to log out from the system user can do it from the home screen and if the user wants to log in again by providing email and password user can log in to the system.

+**Set up the Project**

+1) First you have to setting up the develoment environment for the project.
+In this project I used React Native CLI.
+In windows development OS and Android Target OS first you need to have Node,Python,JDk and Android Studio.

+2) After that you can create the new app using **npx react-native init helloKatha**

+3) Then you can install required npm pakages.
+- @react-native-community/async-storage
+- @react-native-community/masked-view
+- @react-navigation/native
+- @react-navigation/stack
+- firebase
+- react-native-gesture-handler
+- react-native-image-picker
+- react-native-safe-area-context
+- react-native-screens
+- react-native-vector-icons

+Above 1,2,3 steps are for setup the project from the begining.
+If you set up the project by downloading from github you have to setup the environment and run **npm install**.

+If you setup project from the begining you have to add firebase configurations in android folder.

+4) Then can execute the project using **npx react-native run-android --port=8082** command.

+**Special configuration**

+1) When I setup the project I got some errors.
+Then I Changed the
+- android\build.gradle
+- android\gradle\wrapper\gradle-wrapper.properties

+Added
+- local.properties file to android folder

+Those files are separately added with the submission.